aalbacetef/solidity-lottery/README.md

 # Lottery Smart Contract Project

 This project implements a lottery system as a Solidity smart contract.
-The contract serves as a **toy project/demo** and is not intended for production use.
-Its design highlights key concepts in blockchain development, such as randomness, prize distribution, and ownership management.
+The contract is meant to be a **toy project/demo** and is not intended for production use.

 ---